ConservationInternational/cplus-plugin/docs/user/guide/index.md

     - **Priority layer**: The layer which represents the priority layer
     - **Priority layer name**: A unique identifier for the priority layer
     - **Priority layer description**: A detailed description of the priority layer
-- Click the **Assign implementation models** button to select IMs to be associated with the priority layer (see **Figure 28**)
+- Click the **Assign activities** button to select activities to be associated with the priority layer (see **Figure 28**)

 ![Priority layer editing/adding dialog](img/manual-priority-layer-dialog.png)

 *Figure 28: Priority layer dialog*

-- Select the IMs you want to be associated with the priority layer
+- Select the activities you want to be associated with the priority layer
 - Click **OK**

 ![Priority layer editing/adding dialog](img/manual-pwl-selection.png)

-*Figure 29: Implementation model selection for priority layers*
+*Figure 29: Activity selection for priority layers*

 - ![remove button](img/symbologyRemove.svg): Remove the selected PWL